-READING, PA (June 11, 2020) – Three programs aimed at improving the environment in Berks County have been awarded $15,000 in grants from the Youth and Philanthropy Fund of Berks County Community Foundation.
+READING, PA (April 27, 2021) – Three organizations that address social justice and cultural awareness in Berks County have been awarded a total of $10,000 in grants from the Youth and Philanthropy Fund of Berks County Community Foundation.

-For the 2019-2020 school year, the volunteer students of the Youth Advisory Board – a program of Berks County Community Foundation and the Youth Volunteer Corps of Reading – identified the environment as a major concern for students in Berks County.
+For the 2020-2021 school year, the volunteer students of the Youth Advisory Board – a program of Berks County Community Foundation and the Youth Volunteer Corps of Reading – identified racial injustice as a major concern for students in Berks County.

 This year’s Youth and Philanthropy Fund grants:

 - $5,000 to Aldea – The People’s Justice Center to provide pro bono legal representation to immigrants, their families, and children who need assistance with their immigration status.

 - $2,500 to Barrio Alegria for its La Ronda Del Barrio podcast program that addresses community issues that affect the Latinx community.
 This platform provides youth with a safe space to explore different sides of an issue.

 - $2,500 to Widoktadwen Center for Native Knowledge for its “New Narrative Project,” which seeks to partner with educational institutions and community organizations to revise false narratives surrounding indigenous people and work toward repairing damage done by false narratives, stereotypes, and prejudices.

 In April 1998, the Board of Directors of Berks County Community Foundation approved the creation of a Youth Advisory Committee (YAC) to give interested Berks County youth a hands-on experience in philanthropy.
 Berks County Community Foundation strongly believes that young people should be able to participate in community decisions that affect them and their peers.
 Members of YAC had the annual responsibility of making decisions about the distribution of grants from Berks County Community Foundation’s Youth and Philanthropy Fund to programs and projects that serve Berks County teens.